AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 >[!IMPORTANT]
 >
 >An identity graph requires a minimum of two linked identities to generate, as well as a valid namespace and ID pair.
 The maximum number of identities that the graph viewer can display is 400.
+See the [appendix](#appendix) section below for more information.

 ![identity-graph](../images/identity-graph-viewer/graph-viewer.png)